-Threats or bullying are not tolerated at any time on the campus.
+Threats or bullying are not tolerated at any time.
 Students who make threats of any kind, including the use of social media outlets to threaten or harass any other students or staff, will result in disciplinary action.
 Threats against teachers and/or administrator are in violation of federal law and will result in disciplinary action.